elCarlosSantiago/elCarlosSantiago/README.md

 ## Hey, I'm Carlos Santiago! 👋

-#### A Full-Stack Web Developer
+#### A Full-Stack Software Engineer

 ---

-- 🌱 I’m currently learning full-stack web development at Lambda School
+- 🌱 I’m currently learning Full-Stack web development at Lambda School
 - :brain: I consider myself to be a lifelong learner and self developer

 ### Languages and Tools: